 The BLM's current helium program, with a workforce of 51 full-time equivalents (FTE), operates not only the original storage and pipeline system, but also a crude helium enrichment unit, owned by private industry refiners, that facilitates transmission of helium to private helium operations on the BLM's helium pipeline.
 The BLM is responsible for administering helium extracted from Federal resources.
-These operations are not limited to the Hugoton gas field, but also occur in fields in Colorado, Wyoming, Utah, and any other state where producers extract helium from the Federal mineral estate.
-Additionally, the BLM is responsible for administering the sell-off of crude helium.
-The agency also conducts domestic and, to a lesser extent, international helium resource evaluation and reserve tracking to determine the extent of available helium resources.
+These operations are not limited to the Hugoton gas field, but also occur in fields in Colorado, Wyoming, and Utah.
+The BLM is responsible for administering the sell-off of crude helium.
+It also conducts domestic and, to a lesser extent, international helium resource evaluation and reserve tracking to determine the extent of available helium resources.

-Another major part of BLM's helium program is the "In-Kind" program, which supplies helium to Federal agencies (e.g., the Department of Energy and NASA) or their contractors for operations and/or research.
+Another major part of BLM's helium program is the "In-Kind" program, which supplies helium to Federal agencies (e.g., the Department of Energy and NASA) and their contractors for operations and research.
 Before the HPA, Congress required Federal agencies to purchase their refined helium supplies from the Bureau of Mines.
-Under the current In-Kind program, Federal agencies and their contractors generally purchase all of their refined helium from private suppliers who, in turn, are required to purchase an equivalent amount of crude helium from the Federal Helium Reserve.
-In 2013, Federal agencies purchased approximately \$8.7 million of helium through the In-Kind program, down slightly from approximately \$10.3 million in 2012.
+Under the current In-Kind program, Federal agencies and their contractors generally purchase all of their refined helium from private suppliers who, in turn, are required to purchase an equivalent amount of crude helium from the Reserve.
+In 2014, Federal agencies purchased about 116.2 MMcf of helium through the In-Kind program, down slightly from 140.2 MMcf in 2013.